OmerKhan24/Weather-App/README.md

 2. Open the project in your preferred code editor or directly in a web browser.

 3. Customize the project as needed.

+## Attribution

+The weather data in this project is provided by the [OpenWeatherMap API](https://openweathermap.org/).
+We acknowledge and appreciate their service for providing the weather information.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/OmerKhan24/Weather-App/blob/main/LICENSE.md) file for details.